Daylight saving time in the Americas: Trinidad and Tobago

 Trinidad and Tobago remains on Atlantic Standard Time and does not observe DST.

-The Turks and Caicos Islands
+Turks and Caicos Islands

 Turks and Caicos discontinued Daylight Saving Time in March 2015, at the same time moving from the Eastern Time Zone to the Atlantic Time Zone, the result being the same as having year-round Daylight Saving in the Eastern Time Zone.

 In 2018, the islands reintroduced daylight saving time by setting the clocks back 1 hour to Eastern Standard Time; the islands follow the same daylight saving schedule as the United States and Canada.

 Central America

 Guatemala

 Guatemala has used DST during energy crises.
 The last time the country used DST was from 30 April to 1 October 2006.

 Honduras

 Honduras adopted DST from May 1994 until September 1994 but then abandoned it.
 On 7 May 2006 it again used DST; however the country ended DST observance on 7 August 2006, making this the shortest use of DST in the northern hemisphere as it was only applied for 3 months.
 The government decided not to use DST in 2007.